kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/17-clear-state-and-redirect.md

  // MORE CODE

-export default withRouter(AddGenealogy); // add this
+export default withRouter(AddCologne); // add this
 ```

 ## Test
-* Add Genealogy
+* Add Cologne
-* You will be redirected to home page with new genealogy
+* You will be redirected to home page with new Cologne